University Admission for refugees

 Professional and bachelor's degrees

 Most of our undergraduate and professional degrees are taught in Norwegian and requires Norwegian language proficiency.
-The exemption is a small selection of bachelor’s degrees at the Faculty of Fine art, Music and Design, where the application deadline was 15 April.
+The exemption is a small selection of bachelor’s degrees at the Faculty of Fine art, Music and Design, where the application deadline is 15 April.

 If you want to study undergraduate degrees, including professional programmes such as medicine, law, psychology or dentistry, you must be able to document Norwegian language proficiency in addition to other documentation requirements.
 Read more at the Norwegian Universities and Colleges Admission Service.